yochaigal/cairn/wip/2e/wilderness-exploration.md

 ## Difficulty

 - An area's [**weather**](#weather-difficulty), [**terrain**](#terrain-difficulty), obstacles, [**night travel**](#night), and _deprived_ or injured party members can reduce the party's speed or make travel impossible.
 - Mounts, guides, and maps can increase the party's travel speed or even overcome a terrain's **Difficulty**.
-The party may also need to add **Fatigue**, spend resources, tools or other resource in order to sustain their pace.
-- Maintained roads and trails should be considered **Easy** unless the terrain or weather say otherwise.
+- The party may need to add **Fatigue**, spend resources, tools or other resource in order to sustain their pace.

 ### Terrain Difficulty